akhealth/RFP-ARIES-Support/Attachment 10 IT Reference A - DHSS IT Requirements Agile Acquisition.md

 agency.

-In the case of systems sponsored by the Centers for Medicare and Medicaid Services (CMS), there must be a MARS-e compliant – a different control set than the NIST 800-66 control set – system security plan.
+In the case of systems sponsored by the Centers for Medicare and Medicaid Services (CMS), there must be a MARS-E 2.0 compliant – a different control set than the NIST 800-66 control set – system security plan.
 Attachments H and G do not apply to these scenarios.